Language: EN

 Other logical operations

-The previous operations are the fundamental ones in a logical system.
-However, there are others that we will sometimes find, although less frequently.
+The previous operations are fundamental in a logical system.
+However, there are others that we will occasionally encounter (although less frequently).

 NAND Operation (NOT AND)